wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Migration from Legacy System

-The platform has migrated from a legacy approach with separate `value` and `text_value` fields to a unified JSON approach.
+The platform has migrated from a legacy approach with separate `value` and `text_value` fields (and previously `data_schema` on the metric) to a unified JSON approach using the `MetricSchemaRegistry`.
 All legacy fields have been removed to enforce a clean data model.

-Benefits of the JSON schema approach over the legacy system:
+Benefits of the JSON schema approach using the registry:
-1. **Flexibility**: Can accommodate any data structure, from simple values to complex nested objects
+1. **Flexibility**: Can accommodate any data structure, from simple values to complex nested objects.
-2. **Validation**: Built-in schema validation ensures data integrity
+2. **Validation**: Built-in schema validation ensures data integrity.
-3. **Evolution**: Schemas can evolve over time while maintaining backward compatibility
+3. **Evolution**: Schemas can evolve over time with versioning while maintaining backward compatibility.
-4. **Metadata**: Supports rich metadata embedded directly with the values
+4. **Metadata**: Supports rich metadata embedded directly within the schema definition.
-5. **Multiple Values**: A single submission can contain multiple related values
+5. **Reusability**: Multiple metrics can reference the same schema, ensuring consistency.
+6. **Centralization**: All schemas are managed in one central registry.

 **Response Example:**
 ```json